A new series bringing thought-provoking speakers to the Bethany Community.

 The series honors a professor and renowned Hemingway Scholar who spent 39 years teaching students to learn from and love literature.
-Dr. Grimes will personally deliver the inaugural lecture in 2014.
-Additional speakers to be named for spring 2015 and beyond.
+Dr. Grimes personally delivered the inaugural lecture in 2014 at Homecoming.
+Additional speakers to be named in the future.
 Become a charter contributor by pledging your support now.

 A 1964 Bethany graduate, Dr. Grimes returned to Bethany in 1970 to serve in the Department of English.
 During his nearly 40 years as a professor, Dr. Grimes opened the world of literature, poetry, history, film and interdisciplinary studies to thousands of Bethanians.

 Dr. Grimes earned his B.A. in English from Bethany College, a B.D. from Yale Divinity School, and Ph.D. in literature and theology from Emory University.
 He is an internationally known Hemingway scholar and a published poet.